Security in an Online Course

-Mandatory On-Campus Sessions: Students attending these mandatory on-campus sessions are required to present valid photo identification (e.g. driver’s license, College ID, military ID) in order to further protect their privacy and to confirm their identity for academic integrity purposes.
-Any student who cannot present such identification may not participate in the activity.
+Mandatory On-Campus Sessions: Students attending mandatory on-campus sessions for hybrid courses are required to present valid photo identification (e.g. driver’s license, college ID, military ID) in order to further protect their privacy and to confirm their identity for academic integrity purposes.
+Any student who cannot present such identification may not participate in the assigned activity.

-Additional Security of Online Coursework: Faculty members teaching online classes will promote the security of students’ personal data and course grades by (1) utilizing a course enrollment key and issuing it to enrolled students and approved guests only and (2) utilizing a course management system grade book that prohibits students from accessing other students’ grades or posting class grade reports that identify students by confidential code only.
-Many security features, such as those listed below, are provided within the course management system.
-Instructors are encouraged to utilize as many of these as necessary to ensure the safety, security and integrity of student coursework:
+Additional Security of Online Coursework: Faculty members teaching online classes promote the security of students’ personal data and course grades by utilizing a learning management system grade book that prohibits students from accessing other students’ grades.
+Many security features, such as those listed below, are provided within the LMS.
+Instructors are encouraged to utilize as many of these as necessary to ensure the safety, security, and integrity of student coursework:

 - Instructor-provided passwords for quizzes, tests, and other graded assignments.